fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - There is a general statement:
     - full source code: 'Wegen Regel 5 in Tabelle \ref{tab:LapalceRegeln} folgt daraus: Die Übertragungsfunktion  \(G(s)\) ist die Laplace-Transformierte der Gewichtsfunktion  \(g(t)\) (siehe Gl.~\eqref{eq:GewichtsFunktion}).'
     - formalized setting:
-        - 'G(s)' is an instance of 'Übertragungsfunktion'
+        - 'G' is an instance of 'Übertragungsfunktion'
-        - 'g(t)' is an instance of 'Gewichtsfunktion'
+        - 'g' is an instance of 'Gewichtsfunktion'
     - formalized assertion:
         - There is an equation:
             - formalized left hand side: 'Laplace-Transformation'('g(t)')